cityofasheville/skillstask/README.md

 Email is also fine.

+Please complete your submission by Monday, June 9th, at 8pm.

-##submitting the app
+##Submitting the app

-We really preffer to get submissions via GitHub and Show the working app via GitHub pages.
-But if you have other ways of working, that's fine, as long as the code is freely available on the web.
+We really preffer to get submissions via GitHub and show the working app via GitHub pages.
+But if you have other ways of working, that's fine.
+Just be sure the code is freely available on the web.